PrefectHQ/prefect/docs/guides/deployment/servereless-workers.md

 TK does worker need to have relevant Prefect integration library installed or not if the library is specified in the Docker image on the serverless infrastructure.

-If your worker has the necessary credentials to run workflows on your serverles infrastructure, you may not need to create a Credentials block (TK - depends where image is hosted - e.g. registry, probably, too)
+If your worker has the necessary credentials to run workflows on your serverless infrastructure, you may not need to create a Credentials block (TK - depends where image is hosted - e.g. registry, probably, too)

 ## Run a deployment

 Navigate to your deployment page in the UI and schedule a run or schedule a run from the CLI.
-Watch your serveless infrastructure spin up and your flow run logs in the UI or your worker's CLI.
+Watch your serverless infrastructure spin up and your flow run logs in the UI or your worker's CLI.

 ## Next steps